ConacBreslin/inginuity/README.md

 # **Inginuity - a website where you can find out about Ireland's Craft Gin distilleries, the  gins they produce and buuy these gins.**
 Ireland has a surprising number of small craft gin producers and the number is increasing all the time.
 This website aims to give the visitor up-to-date information about these distilleries and their gins.

-For assessment purposes you can log in as an admin user with the username "InginuitySuperUser" and the password "Inginuity1234".

 ## Visit the deployed website
 [![Inginuity](/media/banner.png "Visit the deployed site here")](https://inginuity.herokuapp.com/)